John-Abbott-College/4A8-Notes/17_Test_1_Info.md

+VisualStudio project setup

+- VS Project file (.csproj) contains all the info and instructions to build the project.

+  - In XML format
+  - Can be edited (to fixup file list of files if it gets out of sync, for example)

+- VS Solution file (.sln) contains the info for one or more related projects with build info and solution wide settings.

+  - Text file in its own format
+  - Should not be edited

+- To add existing .cs files, copy them into the project directory and Add -> Existing Items on the project in VisualStudio - this ensures that the files are properly added in the .csproj file

+- Setting a common namespace in C# files

+- Using a console app to test an API with no GUI

 Documenting APIs

 - Why?

   - Allow others to use your API without having to understand your implementation (how it does what it does).
 You might even not want to give them the code at all.
 They need to rely on your documentation.
+IDEs show you the documentation which helps users of your code.

 - What you should document

   - Public classes, methods, fields in an API
+  - Keep it succinct and clear: do not repeat the name of the method/class/interface/struct, do not state "this method/class/interface/struct will/does"

-- Identify the components of a public method to document
+- Identify the components of a public method/class/interface/struct to document

   - What it does (not how), return type, parameters, exceptions
   - Describe what it does starting with a verb indicating the operation
   - Boolean parameters:
     - Requesting an action: If true… If false
     - Boolean specifying state: True if….; false otherwise
-  - Exceptions: Thrown when….
+  - Exceptions: Thrown when…., specify all thrown explicitly and implicitly

 - Providing example usage of the main class in XML documentation